Koredotcom/docs/docs/xo/agentai/agent-experience/playbook.md

         2. Select the utterances from the list, as required.
         3. Click **Add**.
     2. If you select **By Dialog Execution**:
         4. Select an option from the **Automation** list.
-This list includes all available Dialog tasks.
+This list includes Dialog tasks specific to the selected channel in the playbook.
         5. Select an option under the **Wait for Dialog Execution** section:
             1. **Initiated**: Select **Initiated** to indicate the playbook should trigger once the Dialog task is initiated.
             2. **Completed**: Select **Completed** to indicate the playbook should trigger once the Dialog task is completed.